awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

    ```

    What does this policy do?
-   + The first statement enables the user to see basic information about the account and its users in the IAM console\.
+   + The `AllowAllUsersToListAccounts` statement enables the user to see basic information about the account and its users in the IAM console\.
 These permissions must be in their own statement because they do not support or do not need to specify a specific resource ARN, and instead specify `"Resource" : "*"`\.
-   + The second statement enables the user to manage his or her own user, password, access keys, signing certificates, SSH public keys, and MFA information in the IAM console\.
+   + The `AllowIndividualUserToSeeAndManageOnlyTheirOwnAccountInformation` statement enables the user to manage his or her own user, password, access keys, signing certificates, SSH public keys, and MFA information in the IAM console\.
+It also allows users to sign in for the first time in an administrator requires them to set a first\-time password\.
 The resource ARN limits the use of these permissions to only the user's own IAM user entity\.
-   + The third statement enables the user to see information about MFA devices, and which are associated with his or her IAM user entity\.
-   + The fourth statement allows the user to provision or manage his or her own MFA device\.
-Notice that the resource ARNs in the fourth statement allow access to only an MFA device or user that has the exact same name as the currently signed\-in user\.
+   + The `AllowIndividualUserToViewAndManageTheirOwnMFA` statement enables the user to view or manage his or her own MFA device\.
+Notice that the resource ARNs in this statement allows access to only an MFA device or user that has the exact same name as the currently signed\-in user\.
 Users can't create or alter any MFA device other than their own\.
-   + The fifth statement allows the user to deactivate only his or her own MFA device and only if the user signed in using MFA\.
-This prevents others with only the access keys \(and not the MFA device\) from deactivating the MFA device and replacing it with their own\.
+   + The `AllowIndividualUserToDeactivateOnlyTheirOwnMFAOnlyWhenUsingMFA` statement allows the user to deactivate only his or her own MFA device, and only if the user signed in using MFA\.
+This prevents others with only the access keys \(and not the MFA device\) from deactivating the MFA device and accessing the account\.
-   + The sixth and final statement uses a combination of `"Deny"` and `"NotAction"` to deny all actions for all other AWS services ***if*** the user is not signed\-in with MFA\.
-If the user is signed\-in with MFA, then the `"Condition"` test fails and the final "deny" statement has no effect and other permissions granted to the user can take effect\.
-This last statement ensures that when the user is not signed\-in with MFA that they can perform only the IAM actions allowed in the earlier statements\.
+   + The `BlockMostAccessUnlessSignedInWithMFA` statement uses a combination of `"Deny"` and `"NotAction"` to deny access to all but a few actions in IAM and other AWS services ***if*** the user is not signed\-in with MFA\.
+For more information about the logic for this statement, see [NotAction with Deny](reference_policies_elements_notaction.md)\.
+If the user is signed\-in with MFA, then the `"Condition"` test fails and the final "deny" statement has no effect and other policies or statements for the user determine the user's permissions\.
+This statement ensures that when the user is not signed\-in with MFA that they can perform only the listed actions, and only if another statement or policy allows access to those actions\.

      The `...IfExists` version of the `Bool` operator ensures that if the `aws:MultiFactorAuthPresent` key is missing, the condition returns true\.
 This means that a user accessing an API with long\-term credentials, such as an access key, is denied access to the non\-IAM API operations\.

 1. When you are finished, choose **Review policy**\.
 The [Policy Validator](access_policies_policy-validator.md) reports any syntax errors\.
 **Note**